 Things You'll Need

 Fill a large bowl or bucket halfway full with ice.
 Use large cubes versus small slivers to keep the ice from melting for as long as possible.

-Place cuts of venison onto the ice.
-Smaller cuts are better because the saltwater will draw blood from smaller cuts of venison easier than large cuts.
+Place the cuts of venison onto the ice.
+Smaller cuts are better because the salt water will draw blood from smaller cuts of venison easier than large cuts.

 Allow the venison to soak for 24 hours.
-After eight hours, remove the venison and set it into a new batch of brine.
+After 8 hours, remove the venison and set it into a new batch of brine.

-Soak the venison in white vinegar for one hour after you have finished soaking it in the saltwater.
+Soak the venison in white vinegar for one hour after you've finished soaking it in the salt water (you don't have to dilute the vinegar with water).
 This will help tenderize the deer meat and remove any leftover "gamey" flavor.